This reflective method will help you understand problems and discover better solutions.

 Addressing the problem as a team helps neutralize blame and focus on moving forward.
 The method helps build a reflective rather than a reactive mindset.

 Remind people to learn from their mistakes and course correct.
-Nothing is inherently bad if we can turn into something better.
+Nothing is inherently bad if we can turn it into something better.

 Coach people to approach problems with questions rather than answers.
 Questions are powerful because they invite active exploration.